-The Risk Review provides a summary of risks that ultimately may affect FDIC-insured institutions and the FDIC’s Deposit Insurance Fund.
-Much of the discussion focuses on risks that may affect community banks.
-As the primary federal regulator for the majority of community banks in the United States, the FDIC is well-positioned to discuss risks that may affect the U.S. banking system, and community banks in particular, and to benefit from this public discussion.
+The Risk Review provides a summary of risks that may ultimately affect FDIC-insured institutions and the FDIC’s Deposit Insurance Fund.
+Much of the discussion in the report focuses on risks that may affect community banks, as FDIC is the primary federal regulator for the majority of community banks in the United States.
+The Risk Review contributes to the FDIC’s mission to maintain stability in the nation’s financial system and commitment to building trust and confidence through openness and accountability, a pillar of the agency’s Trust through Transparency Initiative.